 - 1. Students cannot take part in the examinations of the courses stated below before they have passed the examinations of the courses indicated: - a.
-Course BE2-06 before passing course BE1-08; - b.
+Course BE2-06 before passing course BE1-08 and/or BE1-09; - b.
 Course BE2-07 before passing courses BE1-08 and BE1-09; - c.
 Course BE2-09 before passing courses BE1-08 and BE1-09; - d.
-Course BE2-12 before passing courses BE1-08, BE1-09 and BE2-09 (grade ≥
+Course BE2-12 before passing courses BE1-08, BE1-09 and BE2-07, or BE2-07 grade ≥ 5.0; - e.
+Course PSB3E-BT (the bachelor thesis) before passing the courses BE2-06, BE2-07, BE2-08 and BE2-09.

-- e.
-Course PSBE3-BT (the bachelor thesis) before passing the courses BE2-06, BE2-07, BE2-08 and BE2-09. - 2.
-In addition to the criteria mentioned in Article 6.2 of the BSS Teaching and Examination Regulation: access to the post-propedeutical phase of the programme for students without the propaedeutical certificate is restricted to the compulsory component of the major, as described in Article 3.2. - 3.
-In addition to the criteria mentioned in Article 6.2 of the BSS Teaching and Examination Regulations: Students who started their studies in study year 2009-2010 or before are not allowed to participate in courses of the post-propedeutical phase until the following requirements are met: - a.
+- f.
+Course PSB3E-IO01 before passing course BE1-10 - 2.
+In addition to the criteria mentioned in Article 6.2 of the BSS Teaching and Examination Regulation: access to the post-propaedeutical phase of the programme for students without the propaedeutical certificate is restricted to the compulsory component of the major, as described in Article 3.2. - 3.
+In addition to the criteria mentioned in Article 6.2 of the BSS Teaching and Examination Regulations: Students who started their studies in study year 2009-2010 or before are not allowed to participate in courses of the post-propaedeutical phase until the following requirements are met: - a.
 At least a course load of 45 EC, chosen from the courses mentioned in Article 2.1, has been successfully completed; - b.
 The courses BE1-01 and BE1-08 have been successfully completed.

-Access to the post-propedeutical phase of the programme is restricted to the compulsory component of the major, as described in Article 3.2.
+Access to the post-propaedeutical phase of the programme is restricted to the compulsory component of the major, as described in Article 3.2.